 which is convenient for bigger devices like tablets, and those that are more compact like this one:

 and thus convenient for phones.
-They have a neat trick to use them.
+This particular Android touchscreen keyboard is called Moakey.
+It has a neat trick to use them.
 You might notice the vowels are missing on this one.
 You simply choose the consonant you wish to start the syllable with, and then swipe your finger in different directions to get different consonants.
 Here is a schematic for getting syllables that start with consonant ㅇ.
 You put your finger on the key you want and then without lifting your finger move it in the direction of the arrows to get the desired syllable.
+Click on the link above to see the video tutorial and further instructions.

 3. iPhone